 As a musicologist, my major achievement has been the discovery of a keyboard temperament believed to have been Johann Sebastian Bach's own preference for the Well-Tempered Clavier.
 Details of this are published in Early Music (Oxford University Press, 2005), and available through http://www.larips.com.

 I serve as a 1/4 time professional church organist, where I also play harpsichord and piano for services and rehearsals, along with composing and improvising music for the choir.
 I do "moonlighting" unpaid work as a regular staff reviewer for American Record Guide, writing a set of CD reviews bimonthly.

 Details and links are in my music resume....

 My background in software development (through May 2019) includes 28 years of full-time systems design, coding, and documentation (technical writing).

-I have participated in projects through all phases of development: requirement documents, technical analysis, prototyping, coding, collaborative source controls, data conversion, testing, defect tracking, debugging, tuning, administrative documentation, training, and post-deployment support.
+I have participated in projects through all phases of development: requirements elicitation and analysis, specification documents, technical analysis, dialog design, prototyping, coding, collaborative source controls, data conversion, testing, defect tracking, debugging, tuning, administrative documentation, performance analysis, iterative enhancements, training, and post-deployment support.